-Age and Strap Size: Fitbit Ace 3 Strap comes with an adjustable strap with a size of 116-168mm which is suitable for children aged 6 years and above.
-Whereas the Garmin Vivoactive Jr.3 comes with a silicone strap with 130-175mm, and it is suitable for children aged 4 years and above.
+Age and Strap Size: Fitbit Ace 3 Strap comes with an adjustable strap size 116-168mm, which is suitable for children aged 6 years and above.
+Whereas the Garmin Vivoactive Jr.3 comes with a silicone strap with 130-175mm, suitable for children aged 4 years and above.

 Garmin and Fitbit fitness trackers are among the best for adult fitness freaks.
 And, for your children, too, they have come with feature-packed smart bands.
 Both come with activity trackers, parental control, and fun activities for your kid.